PhyloAcc is a mix of Python and C++ code with dependencies for each. As such, we do not support building from source as dependency

 error some time after you have successfully run the

-conda install phyloacc
+mamba install phyloacc

 command, it likely means you aren't in the same environment as where you installed PhyloAcc.
 Make sure